Harmelodic/Harmelodic/README.md

 - ⚤ Pronouns: he/him

-- ⚡ Fun fact: I play a lot of musical instruments! 🎹🎷🎸🥁🎤🎶
+- ⚡ Fun fact: I play D&D 🧙‍♂️ and a lot of musical instruments! 🎹🎷🎸🥁🎤🎶